Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

-We apply claims \ref{littlelemma-A} and \ref{littlelemma-B} to each factor on the right-hand side of \eqref{eq:weight-map-order}; by a telescopic product it follows that the statement of the lemma holds true if the polynomial $\weight_M$ is replaced by $\weight_{M,\prec}$, where $\prec$ is an arbitrary history.
-The latter result finishes the proof by taking the average over $\prec$. \end{proof} \begin{remark} Notice that if $M$ is a \emph{connected} map on an \emph{orientable} surface, then $\Moeb(M)$ has a natural interpretation as the Euler \emph{genus} of the surface on which $M$ is drawn.
-We shall see later that, if its underlying surface is orientable, then $\weight_M(\gamma)$ does not depend on $\gamma$.
-Hence the degree of the polynomial $\weight_M(\gamma)$ satisfies the same bound as some invariants defined by Brown and Jackson \cite[Lemma 3.3]{BrownJacksonCandidateMatchingJackConjecture} and La Croix \cite[Theorem 4.4]{La2009}. \end{remark}
+We apply the above claims \ref{littlelemma-A} and \ref{littlelemma-B} to each factor on the right-hand side of \eqref{eq:weight-map-order}; as the sum of the degrees of the factors is a telescopic sum, it follows that the statement of the lemma holds true if the polynomial $\weight_M$ is replaced by $\weight_{M,\prec}$, where $\prec$ is an arbitrary history.
+The latter result finishes the proof by taking the average over $\prec$. \end{proof}

+\begin{remark} The above case-by-case analysis can be understood easily from the topological point of view, at least when the edge removal does not disconnect the graph.
+Indeed, a removal of a straight (respectively, twisted or interface) edge increases the Euler characteristic of the surface by $2$ (respectively, by $1$ or $0$), see \cref{sec:topological-removal-straight-edge,sec:topological-removal-twisted-edge,sec:topological-removal-interface-edge}.
+It also increases the degree in $\gamma$ by $0$ (respectively, $1$ or $0$).
+In all cases, the degree in $\gamma$ increases at most as much as the Euler characteristic of the surface decreases, which explains our Lemma. \end{remark}